Return to the Costume List

 Store your wig on a wighead so it will hold its shape, and cover it with a cloth so it doesn't get dusty, and do brush it occasionally, particularly at the back nape (gentle!) so it doesn't turn into a nasty mess.

 Shoe Repair Shops.
+It's worth keeping hard-to-find shoes maintained and repaired.
 Get your boots reheeled before the sole of the heel is completely worn away.
-It's only $5 or $6 and it's an investment in your safety.
+It's an investment in your safety.
 You can also buy cushioned insoles, nonslip shoe soles, granny boot shoelaces, and leather conditioner here.
 If you need to cut up a pair of shoes (space boots, Frank boots), ask if they will do it for you.
-I get the tops of my space boots cut into points which saves me hours of work by stitching them up afterwards, and I didn't have to risk life and limb with an Exacto knife.
+I get the tops of my space boots cut into points which saves me hours of work by stitching them up afterwards, and I don't have to risk life and limb with an Exacto knife.

 Party Stores.
-Useful for banners, gold glitter hats, party hats, noisemakers and horns, and plastic party goblets.
-Some stock large quantities of costumes/makeup around Halloween (mostly the cheaper type, but more selection than at the local discount store).
+RIP Party City.
+These are useful for banners, gold glitter hats, party hats, noisemakers and horns, and plastic party goblets.
+Some stock large quantities of costumes/makeup around Halloween.

 Halloween Shops.
 These pop up in malls or abandoned storefronts around August, then disappear November 2.
 Hit them on November 1 for big discounts (usually 50% off).
 Look at the accessories ('50s housewife pearls for Frank; sheriff stars; capes; over-the-elbow silver lamé gloves you can chop down).
-Quality tends to be lousy but the selection can be impressive.
+Quality is usually...not great, but the selection can be impressive.

 2. How can I make my costumes as close to the ones in the film as possible?

 Search every photo you can find to get pictures of the costume you want to make from all angles.
 Freeze frame the DVD or Blu-Ray.
 Photos are still nice as they include outtakes that didn't make the film.
 In addition to Google and Tumblr, look at photo calendars, trading cards, the poster magazines, the RHPS Book, and stills (more on those later).
 See the links page.
 The newsgroup archives alt.cult-movies.rocky-horror and rhpscostumes on LiveJournal are getting a little dusty, but there is years of material there, though much of it's pre-DVD.
-I haven't found a Rocky costumes group on Facebook that's lasted; if you know of one, please tell me!
+There are also multiple Rocky Horror costume groups of varying qualities.
+I belong to several.

-You can buy stills from Sal, on eBay (hardly worth it; you can usually buy the same stills in a batch elsewhere for cheaper) or from a merchant who specializes in movie collectibles.
-Often they are sold at cons; both Bruce Cutter and Larry Viezel usually have a few.
+You can buy stills on eBay; most these days will be reproductions.
+You may be able to buy them at cons; Larry Viezel has a huge archive, including a large selection of John Jay on-set photos.
 Take the photos with you (in a plastic photo protector--or make a color xerox) or at least have them on your phone when you buy fabrics, costume pieces, makeup or wigs or you will get home and realize things aren't quite the color/shape/size/texture/cut you remembered.

-There are several movie memorabilia merchants out there, but there I have found only a few with an appreciably large collection of Rocky Horror photos.
-Shops I recommend include Jerry Ohlinger's (New York), Cinema Collectors (Los Angeles), and Still Things (Las Vegas).
-I have bought from all three, and been pretty happy.
+There are fewer movie memorabilia merchants than there used to be, and I have found only a few with an appreciably large collection of Rocky Horror photos.
+Still Things (Las Vegas) is still around; I've bought from them and been happy (website is even more stuck in the 1990's than I am; call first).
 For contact information, please check the links page.

 Beware of out-takes and mirror images, especially in stills or the RHPS Book.
 The color spacesuit picture and the picture of Riff on the throne in the RHPS Book, for example, are mirror images.
 Watch for costume details or people standing on the wrong side to tip you off.
-To use reversed images without confusion, get them un-reversed on a color copier or scan and flip them yourself.
+To use reversed images without confusion, flip them back.

 Scan or make color copies of any costume pictures you want to use for reference from cheaply-bound books like the RHPS Book.
 They're easier to refer to and will save wear on your book.
 You can store pictures on your phone and they'll be handy while you're shopping - but kind of small.
 Haven't tried using a tablet.